Boschelli/academic-kickstart/content/research/index.md

 issues often involve multiple overlapping local institutions, each with its own governing body and, importantly, each with its own opportunities for civic engagement.
-This paper attempts to expand our understanding of political participation within local politics by analyzing whether the shift to more accessible online meetings promotes healthy democratic participation or amplifies pre-existing inequities in local political participation.
+This paper attempts to expand our understanding of political participation within local politics by analyzing whether the shift to more accessible online meetings promotes healthy democratic participation or amplifies pre-existing inequities in local political participation.
 To accomplish this, I first construct a novel dataset of public meeting minutes from 2018 until 2022 for county, municipal, and school board governments within the St. Louis region.
 I then combine public participation data from these minutes with existing political and demographic datasets.
-Through a time-series crosssectional analysis, I find that virtual meetings significantly increased participation in some local contexts but did not affect or decreased participation in others.
+Through a time-series crosssectional analysis, I find that virtual meetings significantly increased participation in some local contexts but did not affect or decreased participation in others.
 Importantly, I find evidence that while virtual meetings experience similar inequalities in who participates as in offline meetings, they garner greater participation from women in both county and school board governments.